(I thought I would try to come up with a catchier headline for this article, but I think the message is pretty clear.)

-Instead, do the research yourself, dive deeper, learn more.
+Instead, do the work yourself; dive deeper; learn more.
 You will be a much more interesting person, first of all.
 Your own words are always better than someone else’s.

 Plagiarism is Unprofessional

-Whether you are writing your own materials or you are a copywriter hired to develop content for a client, you have a business to run and clients to impress.
-There is a crispness to fresh, new copy that authentically channels who you are and what your business embodies.
-That other material from someone else’s site or paper was written for a different time and place.
+Whether you are writing a book or you are developing webcontent, you have a business to run and people to impress.
+There is a crispness to fresh, new words that authentically channel who you are and what you embody.
+That other material from someone else’s site or article was written for a different time and place.
 Leave it there.

-Your words, especially on your website and in your business materials, are your introduction to the world.
-Make them your own, and they will take you far.
+Your words are your window to the world.
+Make them your own, and everything is possible.